 Days 1-4: Fort Kochi

-Fort Kochi is the historic center of Kochi town (you may see it called Cochin as well).
-It used to be a massive port and trading hub for Portuguese, Dutch, and British settlers.
-Although the town is distinctly India, just a few blocks away from the main streets it’s calm and quiet.
+Fort Kochi is the historic center of Kochi town (you may see it spelled Cochin as well).
+It used to be a massive port and trading hub in India for Portuguese, Dutch, and British settlers.
+Although the town is distinctly India, just a few blocks away from the main streets you’ll experience uncharacteristically calm and quiet streets.

-Your two weeks in Kerala itinerary will likely start here because it’s the largest city and capital of Kerala.
+Your two weeks in Kerala itinerary will start here because it’s the main transport hub in the state, as well as the largest city and capital of Kerala.

-There are plenty of modern cafes and boutique clothing stores hidden away in the streets of Fort Kochi.
+Plenty of modern cafes and boutique clothing stores are hidden away in the streets of Fort Kochi.
 Although Kerala is a “dry” state where alcohol is not allowed and sales are strictly regulated, some of these restaurants will serve you beer in coffee pots if you ask!

 Things To Do in Fort Kochi:

-If this is your first stop in India, check out the boutique shops FabIndia and Anokhi.
-Though the prices are considered high-end for India, you’ll get great quality fabric and really fashionable clothing.
+- Check out the boutique shops FabIndia and Anokhi.
+Though the prices are considered high-end for India, you’ll get great quality fabric and really fashionable Indian clothing.

-Kerala is famous for its ayurvedic healing practices – an alternative, wholistic healing method based on maintaining harmony between your mind, body, and spirit.
+- Experience Kerala’s famous ayurvedic healing practice – Ayurveda is an alternative, wholistic healing method based on maintaining harmony between your mind, body, and spirit.
 You’ll find multiple pharmacies, massage parlors, and treatment clinics that are centered around the ayurvedic practice.

 Where To Stay in Fort Kochi: